jenkinsci/insightappsec-plugin/README.md

    - :warning: Ignored unless `Vulnerability results query has returned no vulnerabilities` has been selected as build advance option.

+- **Max scan pending duration** [optional]

+    - :warning: Ignored if `Scan has been submitted` has been selected as build advance option.

+- **Max scan execution duration** [optional]

+    - :warning: Ignored if `Scan has been submitted` or `Scan has been started` has been selected as build advance option.

 - **Enable scan results** [optional]
    - Disabled by default

    - Flag to indicate if scan results should be viewable when a build has finished.

-When enabled, a new action will be provided to view scan results, labeled 'InsightAppSec Scan Results'.
+   - When enabled, a new action will be provided to view scan results, labeled 'InsightAppSec Scan Results'.

+   - **Note: All users with access to view the build job history will be able to view InsightAppSec scan results**

+   - :warning: Ignored if `Scan has been submitted` or `Scan has been started` has been selected as build advance option.

 ### Using Jenkins managed Insight API Key

+This plugin provides a new type of managed jenkins credential; `Insight API Key`.
+A credential can be added in two ways:
+- **During build configuration**
+    - Use the `Add` button next to `Insight API Key` field to open the credentials modal

+- **Using the credentials manager**
+    - From the Jenkins homepage, select `Credentials`
+    - Select the desired scope, global is appropriate
+    - Click `Add Credentials`

+ Select `Insight API Key` as the kind, then provide:
+ - Name (A friendly name to refer to these credentials.
+For example, "Bob's API Key")
+ - Insight API Key (API Key to connect to the Insight Platform)
+    - Instructions for creating one can be found [here](https://insight.help.rapid7.com/docs/managing-platform-api-keys).

+_Note: When using the credentials manager there is a known UI issue that blocks the API Key field with OK button, resize the page to fix the rendering._

 ## Development
 To run the plugin locally, `cd` to the root directory and invoke